emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Disabling ads in settings removes new tab/window popups, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom player. ✔️
-1. Has built in watch parties. ✔️
+1. Has built in watch parties, streams are synced, controllable by both watchers, has chat. ✔️

 Community Favorites: 🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟🌟